- Open Access

-Additional file 5: 3.
+Additional file 5: High resolution magnified image of a single nucleus from the movie of Additional file3.
 The movie shows that the accumulation of DSRed-EBNA-5 is starting non-synchronously in different nucleoli initiating from single foci.
 The movie also illustrates the escape of precipitated DSRed-EBNA-5 particles from the nucleolus and their travelling through the nucleoplasm by random Brownian movement.
 (GIF 9 MB)

 Additional file 8: Time lapse movie of treated cells 24 hours after the administration of PRIMA-1MET.
 Note the pronounced increase in the size of nucleoplasmic granules.
 (GIF 5 MB)